Inhishonor/goose/documentation/docs/getting-started/installation.md

         ```sh
         curl -fsSL https://github.com/block/goose/releases/download/stable/download_cli.sh | bash
         ```
         This script will fetch the latest version of Goose and set it up on your system.
+You can view the installation script's source [here](https://github.com/block/goose/blob/main/download_cli.sh).

         If you'd like to install without interactive configuration, disable `CONFIGURE`: